Jewish Museum Frankfurt

 The new structure is located in the former garden of the two listed palaces and offers space for events, temporary exhibitions and a library.

-After a successful tendering phase, an exciting task awaited our team - an exposed roof made of expanded metal elements on the extension of the Jewish Museum in Frankfurt.
-The communicated goal of Staab Architekten was to achieve a building envelope that was as homogeneous as possible.
+After the tender phase was completed, our team took on the task of constructing a sophisticated visible roof made of expanded metal elements for the extension of the Jewish Museum in Frankfurt.
+Staab Architects' goal was to develop a building envelope that was as homogeneous and continuous as possible.

 Location